starlake-ai/jsqltranspiler/src/site/sphinx/usage.rst

 .. meta::
    :description: Java Software Library for rewriting Big RDBMS Queries into Duck DB compatible queries.
-   :keywords: java sql query transpiler DuckDB H2 BigQuery Snowflake Redshift
+   :keywords: java sql query transpiler DuckDB H2 BigQuery Snowflake Redshift DataBricks

 *****************
 How to use it